hugo-bach/countHubXp/README.md

 ### Env
-Create your `.env` file at the root of the project Insert in your in file the following code :
+Create your `.env` file at the root of the project Insert in your file the following code :
 ```
 ID_AUTOLOGIN="id"
 ```